MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/troubleshoot-query-performance.md

 - Sometimes queries may have empty pages even when there are results on a future page.
 Reasons for this could be:
     - The SDK could be doing multiple network calls.
     - The query might be taking a long time to retrieve the documents.
-- All queries have a continuation token that will allow the query to continue.
+- All queries have a continuation token that allows the query to continue.
 Be sure to drain the query completely.
 Learn more about [handling multiple pages of results](query/pagination.md#handle-multiple-pages-of-results)

 ## Get query metrics